Top 10 Pieces of Information Your Wildfire Lawyer Needs ASAP

 Make a note of the total acreage of your damaged property or properties.
 If you do not have this information, conduct a public records search or hire a surveyor to find out.
 Jotting down your acreage is especially important if you own properties that exceed 20 acres.

 Your lawyer will also want to know about anything permanently placed on your property.
-Make a list of elements on your land such as manmade structures, garages, sheds, outbuildings, barns and natural resources.
+Make a list of elements on your land, such as man-made structures, garages, sheds, outbuildings, barns, personal property, and natural resources.
 Your lawyer will need to know certain information about every structure on your property that suffered damage: the square footage, number of bedrooms and bathrooms, and number of stories.
 You can guess at square footage, if necessary.

 Deed Information